0xPolygon/kurtosis-cdk/docs/how-to/migrate/forkid-7-to-9.md

     # The fork id of the new rollup.
 It indicates the prover (zkROM/executor) version.
     -  zkevm_rollup_fork_id: 9
     +  zkevm_rollup_fork_id: 7

-    # The consensus contract name of the new rollup.
-    zkevm_rollup_consensus: PolygonValidiumEtrog
     ```

 3. Now kick-off a full redeploy: